p0nce/life-idioms/articles/Brain Tools&#x3A; Diagonalization and Eigenvectors.md

 - Mental framing to imagine a larger scene or crowd, or using a persona to sing.
 - Always having two songs to learn at once.
 - Exercises to _decouple_ muscles, for example rotating shoulders while humming low.
-- Quickly vary the song the student has to sing, in order to avoid some kind of static neural pathways.
+- Quickly vary the song the student has to sing, in order to avoid some kind of sterile overlearning.
 - Not reifying the act of singing, stop thinking "I'm gonna hit this note", just hit the note instead.
-- Mix of integrating topdown and detailed downtop work (for example, fixing bad vowel sounds).
+- Mix of integrating top-down and detailed bottom-up work (for example, fixing bad vowel sounds).
-- I was always pushed on the edge of my current abilities.
+- I felt like I was always pushed on the edge of my current abilities.
+A teaching concept explained to me much later as the [ZPD](https://en.wikipedia.org/wiki/Zone_of_proximal_development).

 A common theme of the course was largely _decoupling_.
 Marie once said she was trying to augment "neural recombination".
 I would go jogging, as it [helped learning](#Identify-body-chemicals).